 10th Grade (Counselors in Training)

 In addition to gaining valuable experience, CITs can also fulfill community service commitments for school.
 This program provides a unique opportunity for students to develop leadership skills, learn about child development, and make a positive impact in their community.
-We encourage all high school students who are interested in pursuing a future job in camp to apply.
-Be prepared for an interview!
+We encourage all high school students who are interested in pursuing a future job in camp to consider a summer at Grossman as a CIT.

 More About the CIT Program